benjaminion/upgrading-ethereum-book/src/book.md

 >
 > B. A small number of traitors cannot cause the loyal generals to adopt a bad plan.

-Achieving consensus in such a Byzantine distributed system is not an easy problem to solve, but there have been several successful approaches over the years.
+Achieving consensus in such a Byzantine distributed system is not an easy problem to solve, but there have been several reasonably successful approaches over the years.

 The first mainstream solution was the [Practical Byzantine Fault Tolerance](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) (PBFT) algorithm published by Liskov and Castro in 1999.
 This relies on a relatively small and limited set of known consensus participants (called _replicas_).
 PBFT is always "safe", in the terms discussed [below](#safety) and does not have forks.